three-em/3em/README.md

 - `three_em dry-run`
   - Runs a local contract which has not yet been deployed to Arweave.
   - Only JS and WASM contracts are accepted during `dry-run`.
+- `three_em serve`
+  - Spawns a local server with an endpoint to evaluate contracts.

 ---